cjdbarlow/bedside-notebook/disease/cvs/ms.md

 ##Management
 Medical management consists of managing complications:
 * Rate control of AF
-	* β-blockers are mainstain of treatment
+	* β-blockers are mainstay of treatment
 * Diuresis and vasodilators (e.g. nitrates) for failure

 Surgical management: